dmytrozuievskyi/UVO/README.md

 4. Click the **UVO button** in the tool header (right side) to open the overlay panel
 5. Enable any combination of ID, Intersect, Padding, and Stretch overlays

-**Live Update** — when enabled, overlays refresh on every UV change.
-Disable for smoother editing on complex meshes; overlays will update once after each action completes.

----

 ## Compatibility

 Requires Blender 4.2 or newer.

----

 ## License